-If you have existing storage systems, make sure that you have read "Installation types" on page 28 and "Managing coexisting storage subsystems" on page 32.
+If you have existing storage systems, make sure that you have read "Installation types" on page 36.

-To ensure proper installation, make sure you have completed all preparation tasks described in Chapter 2, "Preparing for installation," on page 41.
+To ensure proper installation, make sure you have completed all preparation tasks described in Chapter 2, "Preparing for installation," on page 51.

 Important: Always check the Storage Manager readme file for your operating system before installing the software.
 A readme file contains important information that was not available when this guide was prepared.